MinaProtocol/mina/rfcs/0046-versioning-changes-for-hard-fork.md

 against the PR base branch.
 That's more fine-grained than needed, if the goal of preventing version changes is to allow interoperability with deployed software.
-Instead, compare the types against the branch of the latest released software.
+Instead, compare the types against the branch of the latest released software, as well as the base branch.
 That strategy will reduce the amount of noise produced by the linter, and provide more useful results.

 ## Detailed design
 [detailed-design]: #detailed-design